Najaf An Najaf, Iraq Travel Guide

 | Local Transport | $2 - $8 / short taxi | $8 - $15 / shared taxi | $100 - $200 / day (private car) |

 Your well-being is important.
-Understand health and safety aspects for Najaf.
+Understand health and safety elements for Najaf.

-May be for re-entry to some countries after visiting Iraq.
+May be for re-entry to a number of countries after visiting Iraq.

 MMR, DTP/Tdap, Varicella.
-Consider Hepatitis A/B, Typhoid, Rabies.
+Consider Hepatitis A and b, Typhoid, Rabies.
 Consult a travel health clinic.

 Drink only bottled or purified water.
 Avoid tap water and unpasteurized dairy.
 Eat hot, food cooked to order.
 Peel fruits yourself.